ldaniel/xldeploy-zippedfiles-plugin/README.md

 * Deploys files to a remote server folder
 * Creates an specific container to configure remote folder
-* Creates a administrative task to check folders creation on target server
+* Creates an administrative task to check folders creation on target server